Farmers & Merchants Bank (Paris, TX)

 Cause Details

-Bank made an assignment and closed after sustained run precipitated by the failure of Martin, Wise & Fitzhugh.
+Bank made a general assignment (closed) precipitated by the failure of Martin, Wise & Fitzhugh, which owed the bank money.

 Newspaper Excerpt